Fast Track

 Program Length

-Program delivery begins in first grade and extends into tenth grade
+Program delivery starts in first grade and continues through tenth grade.

 Program Description

-Fast Track is a comprehensive, long-term prevention program that aims to prevent chronic and severe conduct problems in high-risk children.
-It is based on the view that antisocial behavior stems from the interaction of multiple influences such as school, home, and the individual.
-The main goals of the program are to increase communication and bonds between and among these three domains; to enhance children’s social, cognitive, and problem-solving skills; to improve peer relationships; and ultimately to decrease disruptive behavior at home and in school.
+Fast Track is a comprehensive, long-term prevention program designed to prevent chronic and severe conduct problems in high-risk children.
+It is based on the idea that antisocial behavior stems from the interaction of multiple influences, such as school, home, and the individual.
+The main goals of the program are to increase communication and strengthen bonds between and among these three areas; to improve children’s social, cognitive, and problem-solving skills; to foster better peer relationships; and ultimately to reduce disruptive behavior at home and in school.

 Visit Program WebsiteCost

-Multiple components are necessary; estimated costs are detailed on this website
+Multiple components are necessary; estimated costs are detailed on the website.

 More Pricing DetailsDemographics & Delivery